Mohammed-Ahmad1/BankApp/README.md

 Features
 Client Management:
-List all clients
-Add new clients
-Delete clients
-Update client information
-Find clients by account number
+List all clients, Add new clients, Delete clients, Update client information, Find clients by account number

 Transaction Management:
-Deposit money to a client's account
-Withdraw money from a client's account
-View total balances of all clients
+Deposit money to a client's account, Withdraw money from a client's account, View total balances of all clients

 User Management:
-List all users
-Add new users with specific permissions
-Delete users (except the default Admin user)
+List all users, Add new users with specific permissions, Delete users (except the default Admin user), Update user information, Find users by username
-Update user information
-Find users by username

 Role-Based Access Control:
-Permissions-based system to restrict access to specific features Full access or granular permissions for actions like listing clients, transactions, or managing users
+Permissions-based system to restrict access to specific features, Full access or granular permissions for actions like listing clients, transactions, or managing users

 Data Persistence: